LVAD Wire Infection Risks: What Every Patient Should Know

 What Would Happen If You Cut an LVAD Wire?

-Cutting an LVAD wire is extremely dangerous and life-threatening.
-If the driveline or LVAD wire is damaged, the LVAD pump will stop working.
-This means your circulation will be compromised, and in severe cases of heart failure, your heart will stop pumping blood.
+If the driveline or LVAD wire is damaged, the LVAD pump will stop working, and your circulation can collapse in seconds.
+In severe cases of heart failure, your heart will stop pumping blood, which can lead to cardiac shock – a life-threatening emergency.

-In cases where the heart becomes so weak that it cannot pump blood, the patient can go into cardiac shock, which is a life-threatening situation.
-You must have a backup system for your patient otherwise, death may occur.
-Immediately contact your LVAD center and inform your doctor about the situation so that he can have emergency medical care prepared.
-In some situations, patients carry backup batteries and controllers, but these only work if the connection is not physically damaged.
+In some situations, patients carry backup batteries and controllers, but these only work if the connection is not physically broken.
 Never attempt to disconnect or modify the LVAD wire on your own if the LVAD pump stops working.

-Final Thoughts:
+Final Thoughts

 Prev post